 New regulations for tourists who visit Peru Since the beginning of 2018 the Peruvian Government has changed the immigration rules for tourists who want to stay longer in Peru.
 All regular foreign tourists who enter Peru have the right to receive a tourist visa, which allows them to stay a maximum of 183 days within a period of 365 days in Peru.
 However, if tourists were also receiving these 183 days was/ is depending on the person in the immigration office who puts the stamp in your passport.
 ‘Tourists’ from Ecuador for example often just receive just 2 till 5 days.
 They use those days to go shopping in Piura (cheaper) and travel then back to their homes in Ecuador.

 The history of Machu Picchu Machu Picchu was likely build around the year 1450, during the glory years of the Inca Empire.
 In this period the Empire was ruled by the Inca’s Pachacutec Yupanqui (1438-1471) and Tupac Yupanqui (1472-1493).
-Although the archeological site of Machu Picchu is very famous, about the original name and purpose of this city scientists are still not sure.
+Although the archeological site of Machu Picchu and Machu Picchu tours are very famous, about the original name and purpose of this Inca city scientists are still not sure.
 Because the city wasn’t easy to reach and is surrounded by sacred mountains, the most accepted theory about Machu Picchu is that it was used as a holiday resort for Kings and other very important people.
-From the style of the rooms, it seems that there were more rooms for the royal and less for their servants.
+From the style of the rooms, it seems that there were more rooms for the royal